Our Covid Policy at the Chelsea Clinic

 The COP directs us to use tables 2 and 4 when deciding which PPE to use:

-The COP suggests that a FFP2 or FFP3 mask will provide superior protection, therefore a combined IIR and FFP3 mask is ideal.
+The COP suggests that an FFP2 or FFP3 mask will provide superior protection.
+Therefore a combined IIR and FFP3 mask is ideal.

 Before booking an appointment

 We will send out our COVID-19 triage safety steps form to you and that we have obtained your signed (via email) consent to receive treatment.
 We kindly ask that you wait punctually until your appointment time.
 Also, We request any client to please wear a mask.
 If you do not have a mask we can supply you with a mask.
 We kindly ask that you wash your hands upon attending your appointment and where possible distance maintained.
 If you are able to attend on your own this is preferable.

 Signage on the entrance door providing clear COVID-19 guidelines.